postcss/postcss/README.md

 ### Use the CSS of the Future

-CSS3 added valuable features, but some of them are not yet available in all of the browsers that many developers need to support.
-And exciting CSS4 modules are being drafted now — some even implemented in cutting-edge browsers — that will not be widely supported for quite a while.
-But many PostCSS plugins allow you to write this CSS of the future, then transpile it to code that can be understood by all the browsers you must support.
+CSS3 added valuable features, but some of them are not yet available in all of the browsers that developers need to support.
+And exciting CSS4 modules are being drafted now — some even implemented in cutting-edge browsers — that will not be widely available for quite a while.
+But PostCSS plugins can allow us to write this CSS of the future, then transpile it to code usable in all the browsers we must support.

 [Autoprefixer] exemplifies this power: you write spec-compliant, future-friendly CSS, pretending that vendor prefixes don't exist, and it does the dirty work of inserting the prefixes you'll need.
-All of the plugins bundled into [cssnext] do similar work, allowing authors to use syntax and functions from the latest W3C specs.
+All of the plugins bundled into [cssnext] do similar work, allowing authors to use syntax and functions from the latest W3C specs without worrying about the fallbacks they'll need.

 As more CSS specs are drafted, more PostCSS plugins will be written.
-Users will be able to write stylesheets using standard, interoperable syntax, instead of a specialized language for a specialized tool — as with preprocessors.
+Users will be able to write stylesheets using standard, interoperable syntax, instead of a specialized language for a specialized tool (as with preprocessors).

 ## Quick Start

 1. Implement PostCSS with your build tool of choice.
-See the PostCSS [Grunt], [Gulp] and [webpack] plugins more detailed instructions.
+See the PostCSS [Grunt], [Gulp], and [webpack] plugins more detailed instructions.
-2. Select plugins from list below and add them to your PostCSS process.
+2. Select plugins from the list below and add them to your PostCSS process.
 3. Make awesome products.

 [webpack]: https://github.com/postcss/postcss-loader